 Examination Phase 2: Appointing Authority Structured Application Review Board: A panel of Lieutenant Colonels and Majors from the Colorado State Patrol will review the candidates entire file and any documents attached to a candidate profile to provide independent ratings.
 These Appointing Authorities will use the written exam scores, fitness step, and any additional reports to evaluate the candidates overall fit including values, beliefs, and outlook based on the totality of the applicant file up to this point.
 Only the top group of applicants selected from the Appointing Authority Structured Application Review Board will move forward to the Oral Board Examination Phase 3.

 Examination Phase 3: Oral Board Interviews: A panel consisting of at least one Major, at least two other Commissioned Officers from the Colorado State Patrol and possibly other Subject Matter Experts will interview you personally for the position.
 The panel will provide independent ratings during your 15-25-minute oral board interview.
 The questions are not shared and are behavioral based.
 There could be anywhere from 6-10 questions.
-Candidates will be able to complete this process in person, or via video chat if they are out of state, or too far to travel to Golden, CO.
-(In this case, candidates may use their personally owned electronic devices, as long as it is connected to a high-speed internet connection and is capable of carrying on a video chat with high levels of broadband.)
+Candidates will be required to travel to Golden, Colorado for the interview.
 Those candidates selected in the top group may be provided with a conditional job offer and required to complete post conditional offer testing (below).
-At this phase of the process is where HR will add qualifying veterans’ preference points for those that have submitted their Military issued DD214 timely.
+At this phase of the process is where Human Resources will add qualifying veterans’ preference points for those that have submitted their Military issued DD214 timely.

 POST CONDITIONAL OFFER TESTING

 1. Psychological Inventory Assessment and Interview - Doctor Cristina Cullens’ of Psychological Dimensions;